For more information about these dual-degree programs, contact the dual degree program director, Will Roach, at .

 Dual-Degree Program with Old Dominion University

-Under special agreement with Old Dominion University (ODU),you may earn a BS from Lynchburg College and a BS degree in engineering from ODU in a total of 5 years.
+Under special agreement with Old Dominion University (ODU),you may earn a BS from University of Lynchburg and a BS degree in engineering from ODU in a total of 5 years.

-As a dual-degree candidate, you enroll at Lynchburg College for the first 3 years and transfer to the School of Engineering at ODU for approximately 2 years.
+As a dual-degree candidate, you enroll at University of Lynchburg for the first 3 years and transfer to the School of Engineering at ODU for approximately 2 years.

-You must complete the prescribed courses, including General Education requirements, with an average grade of B or higher during your first 3 years at Lynchburg College before you may transfer to ODU.
+You must complete the prescribed courses, including General Education requirements, with an average grade of B or higher during your first 3 years at University of Lynchburg before you may transfer to ODU.

-Upon completing the specified courses and meeting total hour requirements, you will be awarded the bachelor of science degree from Lynchburg College, usually at the end of your 4th year.
+Upon completing the specified courses and meeting total hour requirements, you will be awarded the bachelor of science degree from University of Lynchburg, usually at the end of your 4th year.